 While the clothing still looks stunning, they also contain the features mentioned above.
 A company called Bellabeat had the same idea with jewelry and made these fantastic smart jewelry pieces with which you can track your health.
-They also made a drinking bottle which can monitor your hydration levels.
+They also made a drinking bottle that can monitor your hydration levels.

-What do you think of a fabulous looking bracelet that can even identify your emotional states?
+What do you think of a fabulous-looking bracelet that can even identify your emotional states?
 ZENTA created this bracelet and launched a campaign on Indiegogo two years ago.
 They got funded for 238 percent of the initial goal!
-If you look at Indiegogo's site, you can even find things like smart customizable backpacks.
+If you look at Indiegogo’s site, you can even find things like smart customizable backpacks.
 Who knows what the future of fashion tech holds for us?

 One of the most common concerns of most people are the security risks related to all these “smart” products.
 Most of them have a tracker inside of them which means some companies can know your location and hackers become a threat, too.
 There’s less and less privacy ever since the introduction of the smartphone, and there are many people who don’t like that change at all.
 Some people take it so far that they become a part of the anti-smartphone movement.

-But there's another side of the coin which is the wearable technology used for security purposes.
-Some people nowadays have cameras around their house, but there are also smart wallets which can get the thief on tape.
-Google also started a project with smart contact lenses a couple of years ago, but now it seems that it's off the table.
+But there’s another side of the coin which is the wearable technology used for security purposes.
+Some people nowadays have cameras around their house, but there are also smart wallets that can get the thief on tape.
+Google also started a project with smart contact lenses a couple of years ago, but now it seems that it’s off the table.

 Secret agents probably make use of insane gadgets you might not even know to exist.
 Like the Night Vision Challenge Generation 2+ that looks like Tom Clancy’s night vision mask.
 In the future, they might be able to combine smart glasses and face recognition to get all the information they need from every person they see.
 This can help the police officers on the job, too.
 Or it could be abused to be more invasive.
 That part is up to us.